 Photophobia: Dealing with Painful Light Sensitivity

-Some people use dark sunglasses, or the sunglasses specifically made for light sensitivity such as TheraSpecs.
+Some people use dark sunglasses or sunglasses specifically made for light sensitivity, such as TheraSpecs.
 Many people create some version of a migraine cave to avoid light altogether during a migraine.
 A lot of individuals also use hats with wide brims in combination with sunglasses to help reflect as much light as possible.
 Each person suffering from this affliction will find their own creative way to block out or deal with the light.

 His first attempt was creating a cave of my own in our bedroom.
 In his first attempt, my husband made his own version of blackout curtains for our bedroom.
-He used a thick solid black material on the outside, a white piece of thermal material facing outside the window along with one of those foil emergency blankets you can buy for camping or in the outdoors department of most stores.
+He used a thick solid black material on the outside, a white piece of thermal material facing outside the window, along with one of those foil emergency blankets you can buy for camping or in the outdoors department of most stores.
 The foil blanket on the inside of the other two layers of material served two purposes; it would guarantee that absolutely zero light comes through the window and provided the extra bonus of blocking out the majority of the thermal heat generated by direct sunlight or the temperature outside.

 Cutting lenses are green in color.
 What that means is that it cancels out some colors, such as red, which becomes a safety issue when driving.
-While I was able to see traffic and read speed limit signs just fine.
-On the other hand the lenses cancelled out the coloring of letters on the Amber alert signs posted all over most major highways.
-The sign could be covered with text but through the glasses the sign was blank.
-The other more dangerous thing the lenses cancelled out was red light; meaning not only traffic lights but also automotive brake lights as well.
+While I was able to see traffic and read speed limit signs just fine, the lenses canceled out the coloring of letters on the Amber alert signs posted all over most major highways.
+The sign could be covered with text, but through the glasses, the sign was blank.
+The other more dangerous thing the lenses canceled out was red light; meaning not only traffic lights but also automotive brake lights as well.
 That being the case, as much as I enjoyed how dark the glasses were, I absolutely do not suggest using them in a vehicle unless you are a passenger and not the driver.

-A side note on light sensitivity
+A note on photophobia

 If your photophobia is not only associated with a migraine, talk to your eye doctor about it.
 There are other medical conditions as well as side effects from medications that can cause photophobia.
 If you are unsure about it being related solely to your migraine or not, it does not hurt to ask your doctors about it to be sure nothing else is going on.